amanpatel9516/fuzzy-ac-controller/README.md

 📈 Progress

-The project is improving day by day as we refine logic, UI, and performance.
+The project is improving day by day as we refine logic, UI, and performance t is improving day by day as we refine logic, UI, and performance. t is improving day by day as we refine logic, UI, and performance.